 - (a) comply with the relevant requirements in parts 1 and 2 of Appendix 1 to these regulations; or - (b) have previously held an equivalent certificate issued by the Association.
-However, members will be required, prior to the audit qualification being granted, to demonstrate adequate competence in audit work by: - (i) providing to the Association details of recent audit experience; and/or - (ii) providing to the Association details of recent audit-related CPD; and/or - (iii) attendance at an approved practical audit workshop; - (c) in any case, satisfy any other qualification requirements applicable to individuals wishing to become eligible to act as an auditor in accordance with the laws of Cyprus.
+However, members will be required, prior to the audit qualification being granted, to demonstrate adequate competence in audit work by providing to the Association details of recent audit experience and recent audit-related CPD; - (c) in any case, satisfy any other qualification requirements applicable to individuals wishing to become eligible to act as an auditor in accordance with the laws of Cyprus.